GDave50/Cloud-Coverage-Calculator/README.md

 ## OTHER FUNCTIONS

+Additional information on these functions can be found in the source code.

 - ```color_printer``` : used to test PIL's HSV naming scheme, makes images of every shade incrementing H,S, and V by 5.

 - ```create_blank_HSV``` : creates a blank HSV image with an inputted image's size and inputted background color